nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

 [^6]: V4L2 1.22+ needed for the V4L2 operator.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 V4L2 also requires libjpeg.
 [^7]: Torchscript support tested with LibTorch 2.11.0.
 [^8]: To install LibTorch on baremetal, either build it from source, or point to a PyTorch wheel installation.
 See instructions in the [Inference](./inference.md#libtorch-installation) section.
-[^9]: Tested with ONNXRuntime 1.22.0.
-Note that ONNX models are also supported through the TensorRT backend of the Inference Operator.
+[^9]: Tested with ONNX Runtime 1.24.2.
+Note that ONNX models are generally recommended through the TensorRT backend of the Inference Operator for GPU inference.
-[^10]: To install ONNXRuntime on baremetal, either build it from source, download our [pre-built package](https://edge.urm.nvidia.com/artifactory/sw-holoscan-thirdparty-generic-local/onnxruntime/) with CUDA 12 and TensorRT execution provider support, or extract it from the holoscan container (in `/opt/onnxruntime/`).
+[^10]: To install ONNX Runtime, either build it from source or download our [pre-built package](https://edge.urm.nvidia.com/artifactory/sw-holoscan-thirdparty-generic-local/onnxruntime/) with CUDA 12 and TensorRT execution provider support.
 [^11]: Tested with DOCA 3.3.0.
 [^12]: Tested with Holoscan Sensor Bridge [`2.5.0-PB6`](https://github.com/nvidia-holoscan/holoscan-sensor-bridge/tree/2.5.0-PB6) tag